dariooddenino/dariooddenino.github.io/_posts/2018-10-04-purescript-package-magers.md

 With these it becomes very easy to add additional packages to a spacchetti set without having to go through all the procedure of forking, modifying etc.

-We can just define the basic set and the eventual changes or additions we want and spacchetti-cli will thing about everything else
+We can just define the base set and the eventual changes or additions we want, and spacchetti-cli will think about everything else (well, almost).
-(well, almost).

 You can read more about it [here](https://spacchetti.readthedocs.io/en/latest/local-setup.html).